asyncapi/website/content/blog/asyncapiathacktoberfest.md

 ## What is AsyncAPI

 AsyncAPI is a specification for describing your [event-driven architecture](https://www.asyncapi.com/docs/getting-started/event-driven-architectures/).
 You are probably using already [OpenAPI/Swagger specification](https://www.asyncapi.com/docs/getting-started/coming-from-openapi/) for describing your synchronous RESTful APIs.
 AsyncAPI is something that supplements OpenAPI.
-When you should use AsyncAPI, one of the cases is when your services do not talk to each other directly but through a message broker.
+As an example, you should use AsyncAPI when your services do not talk to each other directly but through a message broker.

 In contrast to the OpenAPI Initiative, AsyncAPI Initiative is focused not only on creating and evolving the AsyncAPI specification but also on its tooling.
 It is a vendor-neutral space for the community to work together on the spec and its tools.
 We work on tools like specification parsers or docs and code generators.